Frequently Asked Questions

 If you recognised yourself in one of these, we may be a good fit!
 Get in touch to arrange a consultation.
 I can’t wait to meet you!

 • Absolutely not!
 This is what I’m here for; to accompany you and support you by designing trainings that are adapted to your current level, teach you new movement patterns at a pace that works for you, and help you build new habits.
-There will be no judgement, just looking ahead and celebrating all little successes and noticing improvements!
+There will be no judgement, just looking ahead and celebrating all the little successes and improvement!

-• My background as a circus artist and coach means that I’ve trained not only to be strong and flexible, but also how to move efficiently and well and keep my body healthy and free of injuries.
+• My background as a circus artist and coach means that I’ve trained not only to be strong and flexible, but also focused on learning how to move well and efficiently, and keeping my body healthy and injury-free.

-Individual muscle strength doesn’t mean much if they don’t move in coordination with the rest.
-I use a holistic view of the body to find what you need to work on most, and design my training plans around this, using the tools that are most appropriate for the situation.
+Individual muscle strength doesn’t mean much if they don’t move in a coordinated way with the rest.
+I use a holistic view of the body to find what you need to focus on most, and design my training plans around this, using the tools that are most appropriate for the situation.

 And of course, if you tend to get bored with the typical reps & sets in a gym, I have plenty of fun tricks up my sleeves to keep you motivated!
 (But don’t worry, I won’t force you to do handstands and acrobatics if that’s not what you’re into!)